LilTwo/ScalaMcts/README.md

 search_time have no use currently.

 <h3>Estimator</h3>
-The simulation step of MCTS is done in here, now I just have a simplest one: random play till end
+The simulation step of MCTS is done in here, now I just have a simplest one: random play till end.

 <h3>Predict</h3>
 Each subclass of Predict represents a type of players: Mcts, Random, Human.
 If a HumanPredict is used, the user can type the input via stdin when it's user's turn.